 Your voice.
 Your power.VolksLiga’s official party slogan.
 In Dutch: Uw stem.
 Uw macht.

-In our party there is room for different opinions about the implementation and shaping of such a libertarian society.
+In our party, there is room for different opinions about the implementation and shaping of such a libertarian society.
 We may house members who depart from an extremist point of view and consider themselves as anarchists as well as members who are spiritual, religious or conservative.
-As long as every member sides our aims and goals, specified in our statutes (Dutch), there is a will and a way.
+As long as every member sides our aims and goals, specified in our statutes (Dutch), there is a will and way.

-Belgium: mediocrity is a standard
+Belgium: Mediocrity is a Standard

-Addionally, the heavy bureaucratic weigh upon the kingdom’s flawful federalist structure, favourising and securing the French-speaking and German-speaking minorities, complicates decision-making on a national level.
+Additionally, the heavy bureaucratic weight upon the kingdom’s flawful federalist structure, favouring and securing the French-speaking and German-speaking minorities, complicates decision-making on a national level.
 The regions of Flanders, Wallonia and Brussels seem to follow different agendas and ambitions, forcing the country sooner or later to bow over a new internal structure.
-A possible long-lasting absence of a mandated government and a social security system that makes people retire already in their fifties, regardless their fysical and mental capabilities, scare off domestic and international entrepreneurship.
+A possible long-lasting absence of a mandated government and a social security system that makes people retire already in their fifties, regardless of their physical and mental capabilities, scare off domestic and international entrepreneurship.

-People in Belgium, whichever language they speak, share the feeling that their economy is stagnating, even when official economy statistics and the amount of new jobs point in a more optimistic direction.
+People in Belgium, whichever language they speak, share the feeling that their economy is stagnating, even when official economy statistics and the number of new jobs point in a more optimistic direction.
 It must be also said that there are reasons for people feeling insecure about their future.
 That is when net incomes are average and the cost of living is expensive.
-A great libertarian solution to this problem would be to make a smaller government that only focusses on the most important tasks so that taxes can be reduced and the indivdual net income and purchase power will increase.
-We foresee that this will cause a temporar rise in prices, but additional measures can be taken to make consumption less costly in the long term, such as lowering the VAT and duties to reasonable levels.
+A great libertarian solution to this problem would be to make a smaller government that only focuses on the most important tasks so that taxes can be reduced and the individual net income and purchase power will increase.
+We foresee that this will cause a temporary rise in prices, but additional measures can be taken to make consumption less costly in the long term, such as lowering the VAT and duties to reasonable levels.

 Our branding: the philosophy behind it

-Given the similar branding challenge, we want to follow the same colour philosophy of our Norwegian colleagues Liberalistene: violet/purple.
-This places us outside or in the middle of the red-blue-axis, because we don’t fit in that “block” logic.
+Given the similar branding challenge, we want to follow the same colour philosophy of our Norwegian colleagues’ Liberalistene: violet/purple.
+This places us outside or in the middle of the red-blue-axis because we don’t fit in that “block” logic.
 VolksLiga’s official HEX colour code is #540054.
 This is accompanied by the yellow contrast colour #ffca0f.
 We have two main character fonts.
 The one used in our logo is Haettenschweiler.
 The general text font is Oswald.